wlwl2/case-utils/README.md

 ## Motivation

-### Look at the transformations
+### Understanding transformations and the code that does them

-The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).
+The advantage of using this package is that there are a few dependencies and string manipulation code can be seen in a single file (index.js).

-Understanding what the transformations do is **necessary** not just helpful.
+Understanding what the transformations do is **necessary** and not just helpful.

-It should be documented.
+Transformations should be documented.

 At first, you might think you know what transformations are doing, but think about these considerations:

+Do you remember the names of the cases you are converting from and to?

+Do you remember the difference between 'dashes' and 'hyphens'?

 What happens to the other letters after the first letter?

-Do you know what case you are converting from and to?

-The difference between 'dashes' and 'hyphens'.

 ### Transformation function names